jannikmi/extremitypathfinder/CONTRIBUTING.rst

 Look through the GitHub issues for features.
-Anything tagged with "help wanted" and not assigned to anyone is open to whoever wants to implement it - please leave a comment to say you have started working on it, and open a pull request as soon as you have something working, so that Travis starts building it.
+Anything tagged with "help wanted" and not assigned to anyone is open to whoever wants to implement it - please leave a comment to say you have started working on it, and open a pull request as soon as you have something working, so that GitHub Actions starts building it.

 Issues without "help wanted" generally already have some code ready in the background (maybe it's not yet open source), but you can still contribute to